Difference Between Cedarwood And Sandalwood | Cedarwood Vs. Sandalwood

 Conclusion

 Both oils are great for skincare and have somewhat similar earthy fragrances.
-Both can heal and soothe the skin and fights different symptoms of skin conditions.
-Both oils are anti-infectious, which helps prevent skin infections.
+Both can heal and soothe the skin and fight different symptoms of skin conditions.
 Cedarwood is insecticidal, whereas sandalwood oil is used for spiritual purposes.

 Sandalwood oil is slightly sweet as compared to cedarwood essential oil.
-Both oils are antispasmodic and thus help reduce muscle pain and spasms.
 These oils also form part of aphrodisiac oils.

 Does cedarwood and sandalwood smell the same?